2022 Iraq FA Cup final

-The 2022 Iraq FA Cup Final was the 29th final of the Iraq FA Cup as a clubs-only competition.
+The 2022 Iraq FA Cup Final was the 29th final of the Iraq FA Cup as a club competition.
 The match was contested between Al-Karkh and Al-Kahrabaa, at Al-Madina Stadium in Baghdad.
 It was played on 16 July 2022 to be the final match of the competition.
 Al-Karkh made their first appearance in the Iraq FA Cup final while Al-Kahrabaa made their second appearance.

 Al-Karkh won the match 2–1 with goals from Jafar Obeis and Hasan Abdulkareem to earn their first Iraq FA Cup title.

 Route to the Final

 Note: In all results below, the score of the finalist is given first (H: home; A: away; N: neutral).